-Non-Hodgkin lymphoma (NHL) is the seventh most commonly diagnosed cancer in both men and women in the United States.
-In 2013, it is estimated that there were 69,740 new cases of NHL (37,600 men and 32,140 women) and 19,020 deaths from NHL.
-The disease represents approximately 4.2% of all cancer diagnoses (4.4% in males and 4% in females).
+Non-Hodgkin lymphoma (NHL) is the sixth most commonly diagnosed cancer in both men and women in the United States.
+In 2015, it is estimated that there will be 71,850 new cases of NHL (39,850 men and 32,000 women) and 19,790 deaths from NHL.
+The disease represents approximately 4.3% of all cancer diagnoses (4.7% in males and 4% in females).
 Notably, incidence rates of NHL almost doubled between 1970 and 1990 but have stabilized since the late 1990s among general populations.
 Some of this increase may be artifactual, resulting from improved diagnostic techniques and access to medical care, or directly related to the development of NHL in 25- to 54-year-old men with human immunodeficiency virus (HIV) infection.
-However, additional factors must be responsible for this unexpected increase in frequency of NHL that has been observed throughout the United States (see sidebar).
+However, additional factors must be responsible for this unexpected increase in frequency of NHL that has been observed throughout the United States.

 The increases have been more pronounced in whites, males, the elderly, and those with NHL diagnosed at extranodal sites.
 Similar findings have been reported in other developed countries.
-In the United States, incidence rates increased significantly during 2001-2010 for marginal zone lymphoma (2.2% per year) and mantle cell lymphoma (MCL) (1.9% per year) but decreased for chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) (−1.3% per year).
+In the United States, incidence rates increased significantly during 2002-2011 for marginal zone lymphoma (average 1.7% per year), mantle cell lymphoma (MCL) (1.7% per year), adult T-cell leukemia/lymphoma (6.6% per year), and natural killer (NK)/T-cell lymphoma (3.5% per year) but decreased for chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) (−1.4% per year).

 The incidence of NHL overall and of most histologic subtypes rises exponentially with increasing age.
-In persons older than 65, the incidence was 91.4 per 100,000 persons in 2006-2010.
+In persons older than 65, the incidence was 91.6 (112.3 males and 76.9 females) per 100,000 persons in 2007-2011.
 Except for high-grade lymphoblastic and Burkitt lymphomas (the most common types of NHL seen in children and young adults), the median age at presentation for all subtypes of NHL exceeds 50 years.
-Low-grade lymphomas account for 37% of NHLs in patients between the ages of 35 and 64 years at diagnosis but for only 16% of cases in those younger than 35 years.
-Substantially higher rates were observed for diffuse large B-cell lymphoma (DLBCL) and Burkitt lymphoma among white and black men aged 25 to 54 years.

 The incidence of Burkitt NHL in Africa (Nigeria and Tanzania) is 6 to 8, compared with 0.4 in the United States.
 Further, the clinical features of Burkitt lymphoma in Africa differ from those of cases reported to the American Burkitt Lymphoma Registry.
 Etiologic endemic factors include malaria as a source of chronic B-cell antigenic stimulation and Epstein-Barr virus (EBV)-induced immortalization of B lymphocytes.
 Heavy-chain disease is a disorder of B-lymphoid cells characterized by diffuse thickening of the small intestine due to a lymphoplasmacytic infiltrate with secretion of incomplete IgA heavy chains.
 Pathologically, it is a mucosa-associated lymphoid tissue (MALT) lymphoma of the small bowel.
 This clinicopathologic entity is rarely encountered in individuals other than those of Mediterranean ethnic origin.

 Follicular lymphomas are more common in North America and Europe but are rare in the Caribbean, Africa, China, Japan, the Middle East, and Latin America.
 PTCLs are more common in Europe and China than in North America.
-They represent 7% to 12% of lymphomas in Western countries.
+They represent about 4% of lymphomas in the United States.

 The NHLs are a heterogeneous group of neoplasms that usually arise or present in lymphoid tissues, such as lymph nodes, spleen, and bone marrow, but they may arise in almost any tissue.
 The most frequent sites for extranodal lymphomas, which constitute about 20% to 30% of all lymphomas (peripheral T-cell NHL, 70% to 80%; follicular, 8% to 10%), are the stomach, skin, oral cavity and pharynx, small intestine, and central nervous system (CNS).
-Although primary CNS lymphomas are rare, there has been a threefold increase in incidence, even if patients with HIV infection and other types of immunosuppression are excluded.
+Although primary CNS lymphomas are rare (3% to 4% of CNS), there has been a threefold increase in incidence from the 1960s to the mid-1990s, even if patients with HIV infection and other types of immunosuppression are excluded.
+However, there has been an overall decline in the incidence of primary CNS lymphomas in the United States since 1995, driven mainly by the changing incidence in young and middle-aged men.
+The rate has continued to increase in men older than 65 and in women.
 Each of these sites may be involved singularly (ie, primary extranodal lymphoma) or as secondary extranodal sites concomitantly with other systemic disease.